Skip to main content

 The Utah Valley Footprint

-Vivint's headquarters campus sits in north Provo at 4931 N 300 W, and third-party business databases put its total workforce around 12,000 nationwide — installation technicians, monitoring-center staff, engineers, and a large sales organization.
-Within Utah County, that makes it one of the largest private employers, behind only the anchor institutions we cover in our biggest employers directory.
+Vivint's headquarters campus sits in north Provo at 4931 N 300 W, near the I-15 corridor.
+Third-party business databases put total headcount around 12,000 nationwide — installation technicians, monitoring-center staff, engineers, corporate functions and a large sales organization.

 Why It Matters Here